Bachelor of Biomedicine (Honours) at the Melbourne Dental School

 - In some cases, supervisors may be willing to offer you a provisional place in their laboratory (a provisional offer indicates that you have a guaranteed place in the Honours course, providing you satisfy all other entry requirements)

-- Apply online through the Faculty of Medicine, Dentistry and Health Sciences website: mdhs-study.unimelb.edu.au/degrees/honours/apply-now#apply-now
+- Apply online through the Faculty of Medicine, Dentistry and Health Sciences website: Bachelor of Biomedicine (Degree with Honours) : How to apply - The University of Melbourne (unimelb.edu.au)

 Students who enrol in the Melbourne Dental School Honours course and have a WAM ≥ 80.0 (or GPA equivalent) will automatically be considered for the Noel Arthur Twiss Scholarship ($5,000).
 You will automatically also be considered for scholarships provided by the Faculty of Medicine, Dentistry & Health Sciences.
 Scholarships are awarded on academic merit.